 Cosmo, like Silvia, also wants happiness, although his ability to achieve happiness is contingent on his ability to change and move as opposed to his restless sister.
 In Discovery of an Eagle, Silvia persuades him to drive to Portland with her.
 He takes her up on the offer and imagines that the trip will give him a renewed sense of appreciation for his current life situation; instead the trip causes him to realize that he has been living a mundane and unfulfilled life.
 As the journey progresses, his motivation to continue onward is fueled from his desire to discover that thing within himself that will enable him to lead a more fulfilling existence.

-In my forthcoming novel, “A Very Rich Poor Man,” the subject of happiness is explored and in the one of the early scenes, Donna’s brother Vincent quotes Aristotle as saying that our main purpose in life is to be happy.
+In my forthcoming novel, the subject of happiness is explored and in the one of the early scenes, Donna’s brother Vincent quotes Aristotle as saying that our main purpose in life is to be happy.
 This causes Donna to contemplate how happiness is achieved throughout one’s life, and to formulate some very definitive ideas about how she, herself, will achieve happiness.
-Her ideas about what constitutes a happy existence are challenged throughout the novel, and eventually they are radically transformed.
-But I won’t say any more as I don’t want to give too much away!
+Her ideas about what constitutes a happy existence are challenged throughout the novel, and eventually they are radically transformed as she discovers that being true to herself is the most essence of happiness.